How much compensation can I claim for MRSA?

-One of the main benefits of using our service for MRSA disability claims is the fact that we operate on a No Win No Fee basis.
+One of the main benefits of using our service for MRSA disability claims is that we operate on a No Win No Fee basis.
 This means that you only need to pay legal fees if your compensation case is a success.
-If, for some reason, we do not secure MRSA compensation for you, you won’t need to pay a penny.
+If for some reason, we do not secure MRSA compensation for you, you won’t need to pay a penny.

 There are many knock-on benefits to consider.
 For example, if you were to go for a solicitor that charged by the hour instead, there is always the chance that they would take on your case merely to take your cash.
-After all, the amount of money they make is not impacted by whether your case is successful or not.
-Instead, when you work with us, you know that we won’t mess you about or waste your time.
+After all, the amount of money they make doesn’t change by whether your MRSA claims are successful or not.
+Instead, you know that we won’t mess you about or waste your time when you work with us.
 We only take on cases that have a genuine chance of success.

-There are many legal firms in the UK that can help you to make a claim for MRSA infections, yet you will struggle to find a better company than us.
+Many legal firms in the UK can help you claim MRSA infections, yet you will struggle to find a better company than us.
 That’s a promise.
 Not only do we have an outstanding reputation in the industry, but we have many years of experience as well.
 We have successfully secured compensation for many personal injury victims over the years.

 Another thing that we are proud of is our customer-centric approach.
 We always put our customers first.
 We appreciate that you are going through an extremely difficult time at the moment.
 This is why we will work on your case as efficiently as possible, enabling you to concentrate on your recovery.
 We won’t pester you or hassle you, but we will always be available if you need us.